 The AERO Token (Avigation Easements Rights and Ownership) seeks to employ the blockchain to create, monitor, and monetize temporary Right-of-Way (ROW) corridors for commercial drone operations.
 These corridors will be established when property owners enroll in the AERO network and advertise to the blockchain the availability of the airspace above their property for use by delivery drones.
 Drone operators will pay for airspace reserved through the network by using AERO tokens, and members will be compensated with tokens when drones pass overhead.

-Fortunately, AERO Token’s clever solution is that into this regulatory uncertainty landowners can interject themselves by voluntarily enrolling in AERO Token’s blockchain-based registry that will advertise to the blockchain that certain airspace is available for overflight.
+AERO Token’s proposed solution is that into this regulatory uncertainty landowners can interject themselves by voluntarily enrolling in AERO Token’s blockchain-based registry that will advertise to the blockchain that certain airspace is available for overflight.
 Homeowners will be able to indicate precise periods during which their airspace is available.
 As an increasing volume of homeowners enroll with AERO, broader swathes of contiguous airspace will begin to emerge, eventually forming full-fledged, contiguous networks.
 Commercial drone operators will query the database when planning a flight, notify AERO’s network of chosen itineraries, and spend AERO tokens to compensate the landowners beneath their intended routes.
-The result, AERO believes, is that property owners will have their long-awaited solution to the question of underutilized overhead airspace, and commercial drone operators will finally have legal access to the itineraries necessary for their drone fleets to soar freely. fly commercially.
+The result, AERO believes, is that property owners will have their long-awaited solution to the question of underutilized overhead airspace, and commercial drone operators will finally have legal access to the itineraries necessary for their drone fleets to soar freely.

 Concerns with AERO’s Arguments

 Fortunately, a December 2016 Marketwatch article explored the economics of drone delivery at some length, concluding that well-publicized drone deliveries are “always a one-off thing” and “a pretty good publicity stunt” but as they are “about 10,000 times more expensive than UPS or FedEx Ground,” drone deliveries are generally without underlying financial justification.
 “For the vast majority of goods, drone delivery does not make economic sense,” and that “[t]he key is finding a big enough niche where people will be willing to pay this huge price premium for, honestly, a marginal improvement in speed.”
-The below infographic from the same article illustrates the financial realities of drone delivery relative to even same-day truck delivery.

 The Question of Network Recruitment

-Another daunting challenge confronting the AERO Token team, should a need for the network emerge, is the issue of enrolling property owners.
+Another daunting challenge which will likely confront the AERO team, should a need for the network emerge, is the issue of enrolling property owners.
 This is actually comprised of a number of distinct problems.
 Once property owners are identified, they must be introduced to the concept, which presumably would require some variable amount of time and effort, before they can be signed up to the network.
 However, before enrolling in the network property ownership status must be verified.
 While not the most difficult problems in the world, when multiplied by millions of potential members that would be required for AERO’s project to develop as a comprehensive network, the sheer quantity of time required begins to add up.
 While the challenges of network enrollment may account for the target raise amount of $100 million, most ICO investors would presumably be somewhat alarmed to learn they had just committed to funding what would effectively become a vast, nationwide door-to-door marketing pitch.

-AERO Token claims to have planned for the challenges of initial enrollment operations, reserving a substantial quantity of tokens to incentivize early adopters to the network.
+AERO claims to have planned for the challenges of initial enrollment operations, reserving a substantial quantity of tokens to incentivize early adopters to the network.
 These early adopters will be rewarded with AERO tokens from shortly after their enrollment, as if the network was fully operating.
 The assumption is that word of mouth will do much of the heavy lifting of advertising; as neighbors hear that someone down the street is making a few dollars a month renting their airspace, “an underutilized asset which they likely were not using anyhow” in the parlance of the sharing economy, they too will want their share of ICO-funded free money.